 – Also feel free to mention any concerns you have either in the proposal or in a separate document- this way I will know what to think about for our meeting.

-The revised and expanded proposal of 500-550 words should take into account feedback you received from the Arnhold Graduate Fellow in the beginning of Spring quarter, the Research Roundtable (if you attended), and the poster showcase.
-It should contain the elements required in the first proposal (see above) and well as very concretely and explicitly explain the stakes/significance* of your project (see below).
+The revised and expanded proposal of 500-800 words should take into account feedback you received from the Arnhold Graduate Fellow in the beginning of Spring quarter, the Research Roundtable (if you attended), and the poster showcase.
+It should contain the elements required in the first proposal (see above), a clear thesis, and a concrete and explicit explanation of the stakes/significance* of your project (see below).
 Even if you don’t feel that your project has changed a lot since the first proposal please revise it so that it reflects the feedback you have been given.
-Also, if you are hoping to continue with the program next year please specify the faculty member you have either asked or are anticipating asking to be your faculty mentor in Fall of 2015.
+Also, if you are hoping to continue with the program next year please specify the faculty member you have either asked or are anticipating asking to be your faculty mentor in Fall of 2018.

 **The significance of your project can be thought of as its stakes or “so what” component.
 What knowledge will be produced by your research?
 What new insight will it offer scholars?
 In other words, what knowledge will scholars gain by reading about your research?